graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 $$ language sql stable;
 ```

-You can also expose addition arguments via your computed column function, and these will be exposed via GraphQL:
+You can also expose additional arguments via your computed column function, and these will be exposed via GraphQL:

 ```sql{1,4}
 -- Creates `User.greet(greeting: String!)` string field